|

 he is the brains and brawn behind Steel and Rain dojo that advertizes

 elsewhere in this paper.
-I don't know if he'd be willing to
+I don't know if he'd be willing to reprint the CD commercially but you might consider asking.
+It's

 absolutely fascinating stuff.